rmunjewar/Tennis-Match-Winner-Predictor/README.md

 # Tennis-Match-Winner-Predictor

-**For this project, our goal is to predict professioanl tennis match outcomes using machine learning.**
+**For this project, our goal is to predict professional tennis match outcomes using machine learning.**

 **Developers:**